scbirlab/nf-sbrnaseq/README.md

 ### Software

 You need to have Nextflow and either `conda` or `mamba` installed on your system.
+If possible, use `mamba` because it will be faster.

 ### Reference genome and genome annotations